 While it’s far to say most people enjoy travel, there are those whose enjoyment is cut short because of motion sickness.
 Car trips, train rides, amusement park rides, and more can cause someone to feel extremely ill.
 Motion sickness in some individuals can be triggered just by walking!
 Although a train trip or boat ride might sound really fun to someone, if they suffer from transportation sickness they may refrain from tagging along.

 Did you know that Branson, Missouri is within a day’s drive for 50 percent of the U.S. population?
 Due to its proximity and attractions along Highway 76, Branson has become a popular tourist destination for people from all regions of the country.
 Known as a “rubber tire” destination, the majority of visitors to Branson arrive by cars, RVs and tour buses.
 However, not all of the tourists come on wheels!
-Another popular, and more romanticized, way to travel is by train tours.
+Another popular, and more romanticized, way to travel is by rail tours.
 Companies such as America by Rail offer Branson tours that take visitors directly to Branson.
 They also provide tours to many other desirable destinations scattered across the country.

 Visitors many use all kinds of transportation to get to Branson, but what do they all do when they arrive?
 Below are five popular visitor attractions with rave reviews worth checking out while in town.